Waterford Airport: 2010s

-In June 2017, after a year without commercial flights a new airline Aer Southeast announced three new year round services to London Luton and Manchester and Birmingham.
-Although 18 months after the announcement the airline shut down due to a licensing issue.
+In June 2017, after a year without commercial flights, a new airline Aer Southeast announced three new year round services to London Luton, Manchester and Birmingham.
+These new services were due to commence on 24 July 2017 using Saab 340 turboprop aircraft.
+However, due to a licensing issue, these services were never started, and in 2018, the airline shut down.

 A €12 million plan was announced in June 2019 to extend the airport's runway by 850 metres and revamp the airport.
 Minister for Transport Shane Ross was to give the airport €5 million once the extended runway was confirmed and ready for service.
 Local corporations such as Glanbia, Coolmore Stud and Dawn Meats pledged a total of €5 million with €2 million from local authorities.
 The extended runway would allow medium-sized commercial passenger jet aircraft such as Boeing 737s and Airbus 320s to use the airport allowing for commercial use.
 The airport hopes to attract Ryanair back but for now the company has said it's “no plans for the near future” regarding Waterford.
-Spring 2021 is set for the commencement of commercial flight.